Internet DRAFT - draft-xu-l2vpn-vpls-isis

 used as a tunnel destination address by remote PE routers

-when sending a customer packet to such PE router.
-If the IP
+tunnel a customer Ethernet frame to such PE router.
+If the

 filled with the IPv4 address while the remaining part is set